Beckley’s Fire Department Begins Operation Warm

 As fall begins and the weather changes, many children are looking forward to the cooler weather and the upcoming holiday season.
-However, for some families, due to their financial situation, their children may go without a warm.
+However, for some families, due to their financial situation, their children may go without a coat.

 Nearly one in five children live in poverty in our communities.
 In an effort to assist children in need, The Beckley Fire Fighters Association launched its annual Operation Warm Campaign at the Raleigh Station in Beckley.